Fonterra suspends export shipments to Russia

 New Zealand's total exports to Russia are valued at around $330 million and include meat, wine and apples.

+"The safety and wellbeing of our employees is of paramount importance for A.P.
+Moller – Maersk - we have decided temporarily cease calling ports in Ukraine and stop acceptance of orders to and from Ukraine up until further notice.

+"The booking stop also impacts New Zealand importers and exports with cargo to/from Ukraine.
+We are offering our customers more flexible terms and are working closely with New Zealand importers and exporters to manage booking amendments and change of destination requests to minimize the impact on their supply chains."

-Dairy industry organisation DCANZ said it was monitoring the evolving situation in eastern Europe, including to understand the implications and requirements associated with the newly announced sanctions and other Government measures.
+Dairy industry organisation DCANZ said it was monitoring the evolving situation in eastern Europe, including to understand the implications and requirements associated with the newly announced sanctions and other government measures.

 "For humanitarian reasons food is generally exempt from international sanctions regimes.
 It is too soon to have a clear picture of what the broader implications on market dynamics might be," executive director Kimberly Crewther said.